mlab817/faqs/src/philippine-council-for-agriculture-and-fisheries/how-do-we-utilize-the-proceeds-generated-from-the-sale-of-commodities.md

 ---
  title: How do we utilize the proceeds generated from the sale of commodities?

-tags: ["utilize","proceeds","generated","sale","commodities"]

  ---

-### Philippine Council for Agriculture and Fisheries
+## Philippine Council for Agriculture and Fisheries

-## How do we utilize the proceeds generated from the sale of commodities?
+# How do we utilize the proceeds generated from the sale of commodities?

  - Proceeds generated are utilized to fund projects such as: